-Since we began as a collection of interested cyclists having a beer in a bar at 30th Street Station, we have been winning victories for bicyclists across the Greater Philadelphia region.
-Whether working alone or by building coalitions, we look for ways to make our streets safer.
+Click on each title, below, to learn about some of the Coalition’s accomplishments.
+Since we began as a collection of interested cyclists having a beer in a bar at 30th Street Station, we have been winning victories for bicyclists and making our streets safer.

 A derelict steel bridge spanning the Schuylkill River is transformed and reopened, creating another cycle-friendly connection between Lower Merion and Manayunk (in addition to the iconic Manayunk Bridge, opened just the year before).

 On August 19th, after decades of delay, a dedicated pedestrian & cycling bridge opened across the Schuylkill River, restoring a safe route between Valley Forge and the Schuylkill River Trail.

 In June, delineator posts were installed to buffer the bicycle lane from the vehicle lane, transforming the 5th Street tunnel into a much more pleasant, and safe, cycle commuting route.

 On September 28th, the City of Philadelphia opened the first parking-protected bike lanes along Ryan Avenue, an important step to continue improving this area’s cycling infrastructure.

 In October 2015, the iconic Manayunk Bridge — a former rail bridge from Montgomery County to Philadelphia, over the Schuylkill River — reopened as a bike/ped-only bridge.